 You will be prompted for a name to give the database, which will also be the file name used for it.
-This new database file will be stored in the Campground Master program folder (the exact location depends on the installation, but it's usually in C:\Program Files\Campground Master\).
+This new database file will be stored in a default location -- the exact location depends on the installation and the version of Windows, but it's usually in C:\Program Files\Campground Master\ for Windows 95, ME, 98 and 2000, or "Shared Documents" for Windows XP, or "Public Documents" for Windows Vista.
 From now on, that will be the default database, opened automatically when Campground Master is started (unless the "Demo" icon is used to start it).